 Explore judicial externships:

-The Honorable Robert D. Sack, The Honorable Barrington Parker, and Ari Savitzky, Lecturers-in-Law Experiential Credits 4 credits (1 for the seminar; 3 for fieldwork)
+The Honorable Michael H. Park, The Honorable Myrna Perez, and Ari Savitzky, Lecturers-in-Law Experiential Credits 4 credits (1 for the seminar; 3 for fieldwork)

-Judge Robert Sack and Judge Barrington Parker, both of the United States Court of Appeals for the Second Circuit will teach the Federal Appellate Court Externship.
+Judge Michael H. Park and Judge Myrna Perez, both of the United States Court of Appeals for the Second Circuit will teach the Federal Appellate Court Externship.
 The class combines intensive work in the chambers of a Second Circuit Judge with roughly eight class sessions.

 The class sessions are taught in a variety of styles.
 Several lectures address fundamental topics of appellate review and federal jurisdiction.
 During other sessions, distinguished guest speakers will discuss various aspects of appellate practice.
 Finally, one class session is devoted to a moot court exercise at which students argue an appeal before a panel of Second Circuit judges.